Camderman106/Nemo/Nemo/ReadMe.md

 Examples for how to use the API for the engine can be found in the ExampleModel class

 ### Other
-There aree loads of things thise readme doesnt cover.
+There are loads of things thise readme doesnt cover.
 Like this source manager, or the csv reader.
-These are complicated and i havent yet written any documntaion for them but i will get there eventually.
+These are complicated and I havent yet written any documntaion for them but i will get there eventually.
 Feel free to read the source to understand more

-There are also scalars, shared columns, or the Table class and its lookups.
+There are also scalars, shared columns, or the 'Table' class and its lookups.
 These arent that complicated and im sure you can infer what you need from the source or the example model

 ### Contributions